-Venezuela congress presses for Maduro trial, escalating standoff
+Venezuela congress presses for Maduro trial in rowdy session

 The opposition coalition has called for a major peaceful protest on Wednesday, dubbed "The takeover of Venezuela".

-In Sunday's raucous session, lawmakers traded barbs, with ruling party politicians showing up in t-shirts adorned with late leader Hugo Chavez's eyes while opposition congressmen chanted "The people are hungry and want a recall!"
+In Sunday's raucous session, lawmakers also traded barbs, with ruling party politicians showing photos of late leader Hugo Chavez while opposition congressmen chanted "The people are hungry and want a recall!"

-Likening Maduro to former Chilean dictator Augusto Pinochet and Peru's authoritarian ex-president Alberto Fujimori, opposition lawmakers also vowed to replace deans at the electoral council and judges on the Supreme Court, though that too is unlikely to see the light.
+Likening Maduro to former Chilean dictator Augusto Pinochet and Peru's authoritarian ex-president Alberto Fujimori, opposition lawmakers also vowed to replace deans at the electoral council and judges on the Supreme Court, though that too is unlikely to see the light of day.

-And lawmakers unearthed an old accusation, that Maduro was actually born in neighboring Colombia and so is ineligible to be president, though they had yet to offer proof.
+Congress concluded the session by declaring that Maduro's government had staged a coup by axing the referendum.
+And lawmakers unearthed an old accusation, that Maduro was actually Colombian and so is ineligible to be president, though they had yet to offer any proof.

-"Today we're going to hear of everything in the right-wing's reality show," said ruling party lawmaker Tania Diaz, who brought a picture of Chavez to the podium.
+"Stop being ridiculous," said ruling party lawmaker Hector Rodriguez, slamming the session as a "bad circus".

-Meanwhile, Maduro, who was seen his popularity tumble as the recession worsens, was on a four-day tour of oil-producing countries to push for an OPEC deal.
+"What you want to do is stage a coup, like in Paraguay, like in Honduras, and like in Brazil.
+We're not Honduras, nor Paraguay, nor Brazil."

 "None of you brought even a single photo of Maduro!" opposition lawmaker Luis Emilio Rondon taunted, as his peers chanted "You don't love Maduro!"

-(Writing by Alexandra Ulmer; Editing by Andrew Cawthorne and Mary Milliken)
+Additional reporting by Marco Bello and Liamar Ramos; Writing by Alexandra Ulmer; Editing by Sandra Maler and Mary Milliken